-8. MILAN'S METRO: A BRIEF HISTORY AND SOME NUMBERS

-The Milan metro network currently consists of five lines (M1, M2, M3, M4, M5) and covers 118 kilometers.
+8. MILAN'S METRO: A BRIEF HISTORY AND SOME NUMBERS The Milan metro network currently consists of five lines (M1, M2, M3, M4, M5) and covers 118 kilometers.

 The network is managed by ATM (Azienda Trasporti Milanesi - the Milan Transport Company), owned by the Municipality of Milan, in charge of managing transport in Lombardy's capital and in 51 Municipalities of the Province, serving an area with a total population of 2.4 million citizens.
 ATM was founded on May 22, 1931; in the first thirty years of its history, it invested heavily in road transport development activities.
-In, 1964 the first underground line in the city was inaugurated, the M1 (the "Red Line") on the Lotto-Sesto
+In, 1964 the first underground line in the city was inaugurated, the M1 (the "Red Line") on the Lotto-Sesto Marelli route.

-Marelli route.
 In October 1969, the M2, the "Green Line" was inaugurated.
 The M3, the "Yellow Line", opened in 1990.
 And the M5, the "Lilac Line", was inaugurated in 2013, being Milan's first fully automated driver-less line.

 In 2014, new stations were opened on the M5 line (Isola and Garibaldi FS), which was completed in 2015.
 From 2022 to 2023, the first six stations were opened from Dateo to Linate.
 In the fall of 2024, the entire M4 line went into service.
 Webuild was involved in the construction of all of Milan's metro lines.
+9. THE WEBUILD GROUP FOR SUSTAINABLE MOBILITY

+Webuild is one of the top ten global groups in the sustainable mobility sector.
+It has built and is currently building some of the most modern and complex metro lines, globally.
 These include Paris' Grand Paris Express; Cityringen, the metro ring circling Copenhagen, with its 240,000 daily passengers; Line 3 of the new Riyadh metro network, the world's longest, currently under construction for a total of 176 kilometers; and the Lima, Sydney, Rome and Naples underground railways.